 Baked Fries FAQs

-Yes, you par-boil them first, then bake them at a high temperature after coating them in oil and seasonings.
+Par-boil them first, then bake them at a high temperature after coating them in oil and seasonings to ensure crispiness on the outside and fluffiness on the inside.

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.